Montgomery County Little League (MCLL)

 - These rules have been developed to provide for consistent play under a structured athletic environment.
 They are not designed to stress competition.
 The purpose of the Tee-Ball division is to help kids learn the fundamentals of the game, to acquire basic baseball skills, and to develop good sportsmanship attitudes while having fun in a healthy and positive outdoor environment.
 Following the league rules is just one of the life skills stressed under the Tee-Ball program.

 - Official score and league standings will not be maintained in Tee-Ball.
-Coaches may keep track of their individual team’s performance (score books are provided) for internal instructional purposes only.
-We do not want to encourage unbalanced playing time or other inappropriate behavior generally caused by a box score.
 This is an instructional league and all actions must be done with the individual player's growth and development in mind.

 - The bat must be a T-Ball bat.